statmlben/dnn-inference/docs/index.rst

    :align: center
    :width: 800

 Dnn-Inference is a Python module for hypothesis testing based on deep neural networks.

-This project was created by `Ben Dai <http://users.stat.umn.edu/~bdai/>`_.
-If there is any problem and suggestion please contact me via <bdai@umn.edu>.
+This project was created by `Ben Dai <https://www.bendai.org/>`_.
+If there is any question and suggestion please contact me via <bdai@umn.edu>.

 .. image:: ./logo/demo_result.png
    :align: center